Some of this work is posted on my SSRN page: http://ssrn.com/author=416472

 “Critical Junctures and the Future of International Courts” Avidan Kent, Nikos Skoutaris & Jamie Trinidad (eds.), The Future of International Courts and Tribunals: Regional, Institutional and Procedural Challenges(Routledge, 2019). (will post in summer 2018)

-“Divergent Legalization in Global Economic Governance: Why Is Money So Different than Trade?” with Stephen C. Nelson. (long term project)
+“Ruling the Global Economy: Why Is Money So Different than Trade?” with Stephen C. Nelson. (long term project)

 “Is there Such a Thing as a Politics of Backlash?”
 Project with Michael Zürn, WZB Berlin, October 2017, Northwestern University September 2018. (not yet for distribution)